 Academic integrity and honesty are expected from every student and all instances of suspected dishonesty, plagiarism, or any form of "cheating" are taken very seriously.
-A student who submits work that is, in whole or in part, plagiarized, will be subject to academic penalties.
+A student who submits work that is, in whole or in part, plagiarized, or created by AI (including ChaptGPT) will be subject to academic penalties.
 Repeated infractions may result in the loss of a credit.
 A student who assists another student in academic dishonesty may face academic consequences, including revocation of a credit.